ArtAssLou/MakerFellowshipArt/README.md

     1.1 I cloned an open source code on GitHub from https://github.com/HashLips.
     1.2 I created layers of PNG images using Photoshop.
-    1.3 I edited the code and files, adding my layers, to generate my own NFTs 1.4 I configured the code so that it generated 35 different combinations of layers where each one generated a unique NFT.
+    1.3 I edited the code and files, while adding my layers, to generate my own NFTs 1.4 I configured the code so that it generated 35 different combinations of layers where each one generated a unique NFT.
     1.5 After all the updates, I committed the changed code and files to Git.